Dildarnagar: Education

 There are more than fifty educational institutes in Dildarnagar, and many of them have been serving education for more than fifty years.
 The number of schools in Dildarnagar have increased a lot during 1950-1990s.
 During older days the number of schools were less because of which the people had to go to the city of Ghazipur for better education.
 After Dildarnagar Fatehpur Bazar and Dildarnagar Junction railway station was established, a large number of schools were built and the town grew up very quickly.
 There were also very few English medium schools during 1930s and 1940s.
 Some of the notable schools, colleges, and institutions in the town include Adarsh Vidyalaya Inter College, Crescent Convent School, New Shah Faiz Public School, St. Fransis Academy, Noble Senior Secondary School, St. Xavier's School, SKBM Degree College, Government Girls Inter College, and Shahzada Industrial Training Institute.
 Other than these, there are also some Madarsas.
 These include Jamia Arabia Makhuznul Uloom, Jamia Karima, Madinatul Ilm, and others.
 Jamia Arabia Makhzunul Uloom is also the largest college of Islamic Studies in Ghazipur District.
 The town has three Degree Colleges and more than 20 Madarsas.
 Other than these, there is also a Ashram located near the town which was established in the 1970s.
 There are also some Government Schools in the town.
 There is also technical Institute and a Medical college which are under construction.

 Transport

 Dildarnagar is located almost 34 km from the main city of Ghazipur.
 Dildarnagar is located on the road from Varansi to Buxar.
 The Dildarnagar Junction railway station is one of the busiest railway stations in Ghazipur, with almost 10,000 daily passengers.
 Dildarnagar Junction railway station was built in 1862, connected to the Mughalsarai line.
-It was connected to Tarighat in 1880.
+It was connected to Tarighat in 1880.And it have 11 railway stations.
 The nearest international airport is Lal Bahadur Shahtri Airport, located in Varanasi.
 Other than international airports, Azamgarh Airport is the nearest national airport to Dildarnagar.